 With the help of the instructions provided with the iDatastart system, Brandon plugged the ends of the T-harness into the appropriate locations in the van.

 Ready for your own remote start system?

 T-harnesses make the job easier, reducing the number of wires that need to be spliced to just a few (or none, in some vehicles).
 You’ll get detailed instructions from iDatastart (like the diagram you see below), and our tech support is on hand to help, too.
-If you have questions or want to order your system today, give us a shout via phone, chat, or email.
+If you have questions or want to order your system today, give us a shout via phone or chat.